afeldman-nm/vllm-enc-dec-rfc/rfc.md

 # [RFC] Encoder/decoder models & feature compatibility

-tl;dr With Encoder/decoder model support landing soon, the next steps are to (1) add frequently-asked-for models (T5, Whisper, ...) and (2) increase the number of vLLM features (quantization, CUDAGraph, pipeline parallelism, all attn backends, ...) compatible with encoder/decoder
+tl;dr With Encoder/decoder model support landing soon, the next steps are to (1) add support for frequently-requested models (T5, Whisper, ...) and (2) increase the number of pre-existing vLLM features (quantization, CUDAGraph, pipeline parallelism, all attn backends, ...) which are compatible with encoder/decoder models.
+The ask for the vLLM contributor community is to help with this process.

 ## Motivation